pdsink/pdsink/docs/README.md

 - Add `jetlog` to project dependencies.
 - Create a simple wrapper (see examples).
 - Set variables in the config to enable desired levels and modules.
-- For PlatformIO, with enabled logging, add `-D PD_USE_JETLOG` to help LDF find path to logger when it builds library (as dependency).
+- For PlatformIO, with enabled logging, if you see `jetlog.hpp` include errors - add `-D PD_USE_JETLOG` to build flags.

 See the examples for details.